theforeman/theforeman.org/privacy.md

 * The right to lodge a complaint with your local data protection authority

-If you would like to exercise any of these rights, you may do so by contacting the Foreman Project on [IRC](/support.html#IRClivechat).
-Please understand, however, the rights enumerated above are not absolute in all cases.
+If you would like to exercise any of these rights, you may do so by contacting the Foreman Project at [contact us](mailto:privacy AT community.theforeman.org) or on [IRC](/support.html#IRClivechat).
+Please understand, however, the rights enumerated above are not absolute in all cases, especially in regards to the right to erase your data:

+  * Git commits will not be rewritten
+    * contributing to the codebase is opt-in,
+    * providing personally identifying information in commit messages is a further opt-in
+    * we have a legitimate interest in contacting contributors and showing IP provenance
+  * Redmine & Discourse data which is *public* (i.e forum posts, bug comments etc) will be psudonymised
+    * Your account name, handle, and email address will be scrambled, removing your personal data from the site
+    * Posts are *not* removed, as we have a legitimate interest in retaining the history of discussions about our project

 # Contacting us